Carthage/Carthage/Documentation/BashZshFishCompletion.md

-# Bash/Zsh Completion
+# Bash/Zsh/Fish Completion

-The following scripts are used to add auto completion of Carthage commands and options to Bash or Zsh.
+The following scripts are used to add auto completion of Carthage commands and options to Bash, Zsh, or Fish.

 - `Source/Scripts/carthage-bash-completion`
 - `Source/Scripts/carthage-zsh-completion`
+- `Source/Scripts/carthage-fish-completion`

 ## Configuration
 ### Bash